jacr13/Atalaya/README.md

 # Atalaya

-This framework provides a logger for pytorch models, it allows you to save the parameters, the state of the network, the state of the optimizer and allows also to save and visualize your data using tensorboardX or visdom.
+This [framework](https://pypi.org/project/atalaya/) provides a logger for pytorch models, it allows you to save the parameters, the state of the network, the state of the optimizer and allows also to save and visualize your data using tensorboardX or visdom.

-/!\ This readme file is WIP

 - [Install](#install)
 - [Examples](#Examples)